-The year is 2020, and many people have experienced an overwhelming sense of loneliness due to a major shift in how we are able to connect with one another from a distance.
+The year is 2020, and many people have experienced an overwhelming sense of loneliness due to a significant shift in how we can connect from a distance.
 With the stay-at-home orders and quarantine scenario starting back in March, we have been glued to our phones, computers, and televisions like never before.
-It’s almost September now, and restaurants are open again, most small businesses are finding a way to continue to provide services to their customers while following strict guidelines enforced by each state.
+However, it’s almost September now, and restaurants are open again; most small businesses are finding a way to continue to provide services to their customers while following strict guidelines enforced by each state.

-Thankfully, Passages Malibu and Passages Ventura have been able to remain open during these unprecedented times.
-We have seen an increased number of phone calls and web inquires for treatment due to the massive hike in substance abuse related issues this year.
-Passages is grateful to all of the staff who have helped keep things running smoothly and providing a substantial amount of support to one another.
+Thankfully, Passages Malibu and Passages Ventura have remained open during these unprecedented times.
+We have seen an increased number of phone calls and web inquiries for treatment due to the massive hike in substance abuse-related issues this year.
+Passages is grateful to all of the staff who have helped keep things running smoothly and provided a substantial amount of support to one another.

 The pandemic.
-It also could be that this person recently experienced a job loss, a breakup, the death of a loved one, financial hardship, a desire for peace and quiet because everything around them feels chaotic, is physically or emotionally drained, feels down about themselves, has been deeply hurt by people in the past and prefers to keep to themselves in order to protect themselves from future pain.
+It also could be that this person recently experienced a job loss, a breakup, the death of a loved one, financial hardship, a desire for peace because everything around them feels chaotic, is physically or emotionally drained, feels down about themselves, has been deeply hurt by people in the past and prefers to keep to themselves to protect themselves from future pain.

-Sometimes, isolating is a necessary reset that we must allow our self to flourish.
-It is not dangerous when appropriately managed.
+Sometimes, isolating is a necessary reset to allow ourselves to flourish.
+However, it is not dangerous when appropriately managed.
 We have to be mindful to incorporate small blocks of time throughout the day to socialize with other people or not.
-It is essential to talk to other people, release any thoughts, feelings, or ideas you have piling up inside your head.
-While it may be tempting just to sit inside, work, listen to music, and enjoy time alone, it’s also critical that you exercise once a day to help maintain a healthy rhythm and flow to your sober lifestyle.
+It is essential to talk to other people release any thoughts, feelings, or ideas you have piling up inside your head.
+While it may be tempting to sit inside, work, listen to music, and enjoy time alone, it’s also critical that you exercise once a day to help maintain a healthy rhythm and flow to your sober lifestyle.
 One of the best feelings is that sense of accomplishment at the end of the day when you can lay your head down at night and know that you completed a difficult task and followed through on vital assignments that needed to be done.

-One of the key elements that people crave in isolation is the clarity to concentration and direct all their focus onto a challenging goal they feel strongly about.
-What gets people off course in isolation is the lack of balance and accountability because when you block people and society out of your life, you don’t allow the most important thing to happen: connection.
-We all need to feel connected to something, and someone who understands us hears us and gently pushes us to do better and be better every single day.
-By having a connection to others, we can thrive more abundantly and feel loved, which is something every person on earth wants more than anything else.
+One of the critical elements that people crave in isolation is the clarity to concentrate and direct all their focus onto a challenging goal they feel strongly about.
+Unfortunately, that lack of balance and accountability gets people off course in isolation.
+When you block people and society out of your life, you don’t allow the most important thing to happen: connection.
+We all need to feel connected to something, and someone who understands us, hears us and gently pushes us to do better and be better every day.
+By connecting to others, we can thrive more abundantly and feel loved, which is something every person on earth wants more than anything else.